RevenueCat/purchases-android/migrations/v6-MIGRATION.md

 In V5, a `Package` or `StoreProduct` represented a single purchaseable entity, and free trials or intro offers would automatically be applied to the purchase if the user was eligible.

-Now, in V6, a `Package` or `StoreProduct` could contain multiple offers along within its base plan.
+Now, in v6, a `Package` or `StoreProduct` represents a duration of a subscription and contains all the ways to purchase that duration -- any offers and its base plan.
+Each of these purchase options are `SubscriptionOption`s.
 When passing a `Package` or `StoreProduct` to `purchase()`, the SDK will use the following logic to choose which [SubscriptionOption] to purchase:
 *   - Filters out offers with "rc-ignore-offer" tag